-Funding may be requested for projects in basic research that are clearly defined, innovative, with plausibly described objectives and methods, and are limited in duration (no more than 48 months).
+Funding may be requested for arts-based research projects that are clearly defined, innovative, with plausibly described objectives and methods, and are limited in duration (no more than 48 months).

-Proposals featuring one or more of the following attributes are considered innovative basic research: (i) research on new ideas and/or an investigation of new research questions, (ii) the development or application of new research methods, new technologies, or original approaches to solving research questions, or (iii) the application or modification of existing methods, technologies, or approaches to new research questions.
+Proposals featuring one or more of the following attributes are considered innovative basic research: (i) research on new ideas and/or an investigation of new arts-based research questions, (ii) the development or application of new arts-based research methods, new technologies, or original approaches to solving research questions, or (iii) the application or modification of existing arts-based methods, technologies, or approaches to new research questions.
 Please note that next logical steps or the incremental further development of published data is not considered to be innovative or original.

-If the structure and the content of the project have the potential to lead to subsequent Principal Investigator Projects, please refer to the supplementary information on long-term projects.
+If the structure and the content of the project are such as to potentially require subsequent projects, please refer to the supplementary information on long-term projects (also applies to PEEK).